 The Clarion Bells present music for Sunday morning worship every four to six weeks.
 The group plays alone and at times accompanies the Chancel Choir.
 The ensemble plays two types of bells: a 4-octave set of Malmark English handbells and a 3-octave set of Malmark choir chimes.
-This ensemble is open to adults and youth, and rehearses on Thursday evenings at 7:00 p.m. in the Choir Room (Room 1 on the lower level).
-Prior bell-ringing experience is not required for participation in the Clarion Bells; however, the ability to read music is necessary.
+This ensemble is open to adults and youth and prior bell-ringing experience is not required for participation in the Clarion Bells; however, the ability to read music is necessary.

 Martin Ott Tracker Organ

 In 1996 the leaders and musicians at Community Presbyterian Church made the decision to replace the old and failing organ in the sanctuary with a new one; one custom designed for the space and the worship requirements of CPC.
 The timing was right, as the sanctuary was undergoing extensive renovation.